ReviewsNdCo/reviewsandco.github.io/_posts/2024-04-01-my-tech-stack.md

 ---
-title: My Jamstack blog setup
+title: Our Jamstack blog setup
 description: This is my current almost free website setup with domain name, hosting and a publishing platform.
 author: admir
 date: 2024-04-01 12:00:00 +0100